Registering outside of September

 - have accepted your offer to study at the University of Leeds on your admissions portal

-- If youre a UK or EU student who is expecting a student loan to pay for your fees, this must be approved by the Student Loans Company before it is linked to your university file.
-Your student loan will be released after you have completed all of the registration process.
+- If youre a UK or EEA student who is expecting a student loan to pay for your fees, this must be approved by the Student Loans Company before it is linked to your university file.
+Your student loan will be released after you have completed all of the registration processes.
 It will not be released if you have deferred registration.

 If you need help during the online registration process, click on HELP in the top right hand corner of the screen.